GoogleCloudPlatform/keras-idiomatic-programmer/README.md

 # Idiomatic Programmer

-This repository contains the code examples from the Idiomatic Programmer handbook series.
-The repository is organized by handbook (e.g., handbook1), and then by part within the handbook (e.g., part1).
+This repository contains the handbooks in softcopy (PDF) and code examples from the Idiomatic Programmer handbook series.
+The repository is organized by:

+src: code snippers for handbooks (e.g., handbook1), and then by part within the handbook (e.g., part1) - Apache 2.0 license
+handbooks: PDF softcopy of handbooks - CC-BY license
+workshops: workshops

 ## Disclaimer